John Bachman: Commentary on Bachman

 Leonard Woolsey Bacon writes in A History of American Christianity:

 The eminent leader among the Lutheran clergy, the Rev. Dr. Bachman, of Charleston, referred "that unexampled unanimity of sentiment that now exists in the whole South on the subject of slavery" to the confidence felt by the religious public in the Bible defense of slavery as set forth by clergymen and laymen in sermons and pamphlets and speeches in Congress.

 In a footnote in the second edition of The Races of Men, Robert Knox wrote as follows:

 I have read with horror the ravings of Mr. John Bachman, a slave-owning parson.
 The expression "whited sepulchre" must have been invented for the class to which he belongs.
 They are very numerous in England.

+Name in zoology

+The standard author abbreviation Bachman is used to indicate this person as the author when citing a zoological name.